Spectre Lens: Giving Agents Eyes Without Handing Them the Whole Browser

 The Agent Can Act, But It Still Does Not Own Reality

-Eventually perception wants movement.
 The agent sees a search field.
 It sees a submit button.
-It wants to fill and click.
-Fine.
+It wants to fill something and click.
+Thats fine.
 Let it ask.
-Let Lens translate that into browser actions.
-But do not confuse clicking with wisdom.
-A button press is still a consequence wearing a friendly border radius.
+Lens can translate that into browser actions.

 :ok = SpectreLens.act(tab, {:fill, ref: "#q", value: "spectre"})